Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints

 We observe a clear positive correlation between the ASR of removal and forgery, for both white-box and black-box scenarios.
 As shown in Fig.~\ref{fig:corr_removal_vs_forgery_wbest_vs_b1}, MFD methods that are more susceptible to removal are also generally more vulnerable to forgery.
-This trend is intuitive: since all reported attacks are gradient-based, if gradients can efficiently guide perturbations toward a distant forgery region, they can likewise push samples outside their current decision region, enabling removal.
+This trend is intuitive: since all reported attacks are gradient-based, if gradients can efficiently guide perturbations toward a distant forgery region, they can likewise push samples outside their current decision region, leading to removal.

 However, for the black-box scenario, this correlation does not imply that high removal ASR translates into high forgery ASR in absolute value terms.
 For B1 (Figure~\ref{fig:corr_removal_vs_forgery_wbest_vs_b1}, Right), we observed that the increase in forgery ASR from less-resilient to more-resilient methods remains small in magnitude.
 The magnitude of this increase likely depends on the size of the model pool and the characteristics of the models themselves.
 For instance, in the simplest case of a two-model pool, the attribution problem reduces to binary classification (similar to deepfake detection).
 In this setting, removing fingerprints of one model effectively forces the sample to be attributed to the other, making removal and forgery effectively the same goal.
-By contrast, as the number of models in the pool grows, removal remains comparably feasible—since pushing samples outside the decision region of the true model does not fundamentally depend on the pool size and other models—while forgery can become increasingly difficult.
-This is because forging requires moving a sample into a specific target region, and the difficulty of reaching such regions grows with the number and arrangement of models' decision boundaries.
+As the model pool grows, removal remains comparably feasible because pushing samples outside the true model's decision region does not depend on the other models.
+Forgery, by contrast, becomes increasingly difficult: it requires moving a sample into a specific target region, and reaching that region becomes harder with more decision boundaries.

-Hence, both removal and forgery ASR scales can be affected by the geometric landscape of decision regions across models in each individual model attribution task.
+Both removal and forgery ASR scales can be affected by the geometric landscape of decision regions across models in each individual model attribution task.